 2. Expungement of misdemeanors

 Judges, upon request, must expunge convictions for most misdemeanors and violations five years after completion of the person’s sentence if the applicant has no prior felony conviction, and no other criminal violations within that time.
 Ky.
 Rev. Stat.
 Ann. § 431.078.
 Sex offenses or offenses against a child are ineligible.
 Under § 431.078(1)(a), “any person who has been convicted of a misdemeanor or a violation, or a series of misdemeanors or violations arising from a single incident, may petition the court in which he was convicted for expungement of his misdemeanor or violation record.”
-Under § 431.078(1)(b), multiple misdemeanors may be expunged, as long as the applicant has not been convicted of any offense in the last five years, and no proceedings are pending.
+Under § 431.078(1)(b), multiple misdemeanors may be expunged in the court’s discretion, as long as the applicant has not been convicted of any offense in the last five years, and no proceedings are pending.
 A person must be informed of this “right” at the time of adjudication.
 Id.
-Until the passage of HR 40 in 2016, the only felony cases eligible for expungement were Class D felonies in which adjudication was deferred.
-See §§ 533.250-533.262, discussed infra.

 Beginning Jan.
 1, 2014, every petition for expungement must include a certificate of eligibility for expungement, in which the Kentucky State Police certify an individual’s eligibility.4 Ky.
 Rev. Stat.
 Ann. § 431.079.
 Upon filing a petition,5 court must notify prosecutor and any identified victim. § 431.078(3).
 The court “shall” seal records unless the offense was a sex offense or was committed against a child, the applicant had a previous felony conviction, the applicant was convicted of a misdemeanor or violation in the five years prior to the conviction sought to be expunged, the applicant had been convicted of a felony, misdemeanor, or violation in the five years since the conviction sought to be expunged, the applicant is currently subject to proceedings concerning a felony, misdemeanor, or violation, or the offense sought to be expunged was an offense against the Commonwealth of Kentucky. § 431.078(4).
 The section is retroactive to offenses committed prior to July 14, 1992. § 431.078(8).